HBO Asia

 HBO Asia is the Asian division of HBO, headquartered in Singapore.
 Originally launched on 1 May 1992 as MovieVision, it was rebranded on 1 June 1995 to its current name upon Home Box Office, Inc. purchase.
 The Singaporean-based broadcast network offers advertisement-free channels and services – including HBO, HBO Signature, HBO Family, HBO Hits and Cinemax – as well as HBO Go and HBO on Demand.
 They also became the exclusive distributor of BabyFirst in Asia.

 History

 HBO was the first American television network to set up its bases in Singapore in 1992, with its 20000 sqft production facility based at New Tech Park in Lorong Chuan.

 HBO signed an agreement with Singapore Telecom in June 1992 in order to deliver its output to Singapore CableVision's MovieVision channel, as well as other broadcasters in the region.

 HBO Asia began 24-hour broadcasts on 1 March 1994 to cater to travellers visiting hotels.
 It also increased the number of programmes to 70 a month.

-HBO Asia was originally a joint venture between Paramount Pictures, Sony Pictures Entertainment, Warner Bros., and Universal Pictures.
+HBO Asia was originally a joint venture between Paramount Pictures, Sony Pictures, Warner Bros., and Universal Pictures.
 On 16 January 2008, Sony and NBC sold their stakes to WarnerMedia (now Warner Bros.
 Discovery).